sage-code/maj/basic.md

 uta?  | when?    | cuando  | când

 * qui seru?  = who is ?
-* que mocu?  = what are you eating ?
+* que magu?  = what are you eating ?
 * quo bebu?  = how is your drink ?
 * udo seru?  = where are you?